IntelLabs/flrc/doc/building-ghc.md

 ### Compile and run HRC benchmarks

-With the modified [Repa](repa) installed, we can move on to compiling the benchmark programs included with FLRC source.
-These Haskell programs are discussed in detail in the [Measuring the Haskell Gap](haskellgap) paper.
+With the modified [Repa] installed, we can move on to compiling the benchmark programs included with FLRC source.
+These Haskell programs are discussed in detail in the [Measuring the Haskell Gap][haskellgap] paper.

 Assume we are in `flrc` top directory: